 The Capitol is a resplendent venue with charming views of the Imperial Palace.
 The interior is pleasing on the eye too as it has been designed by Kengo Kuma (the man responsible for building the Olympic stadium for 2020) and a series of restaurants, one of which – Origami – is where Shinzo Abe (Japan’s Prime Minister) goes for his lunch.

 Speaking of the Imperial Palace, you can’t get much closer than Palace Hotel Tokyo.
 One of the finest in Tokyo, this 5-star hotel is opposite the Palace gardens.
 The views from the 278 rooms and 12 suites of this towering skyscraper are not to be missed, while among its 10 restaurants and bars is the jewel in the crown – Wadakura.
 This amazing restaurant features kaiseki, which is a traditional multi-course dining experience that’s both delicious and stunning in aesthetic.

 Palace Hotel Tokyo also features an alluring Evian spa, it’s very own tempting pastry shop, a number of high-end function spaces and its own direct access to an underground haven of shops, restaurants and bars which leads directly to the subway.
-Plus, as a special treat for tourists in the lead up to 2020, the hotel is now arranging bespoke services such as Olympic-themed city tours with former Olympian swimmers, cyclists and runners.
+Plus, as a special treat for tourists in the lead up to 2020, the hotel is now arranging bespoke cycling, running and kayaking tours, as well as private swimming lessons with a former Olympian.
 A must in terms of memorable experiences and an originally brilliant way to the see the city.